-It is a soft putty-like compound made with finely ground firwood.
-Adheres to wood, glass, metal, and most all hard surfaces.
+Real Milk Paint wood filler is a soft wood putty-like compound made with finely ground firwood.
+Adheres to wood, glass, metal, and most hard surfaces.
 This wood filler can be sawed, nailed, drilled, sanded, painted, stained, or varnished.
-Use to fill in cracks, dents, nail or screw holes, etc. For all kinds of wood filling and wood molding.
+Use to fill or repair cracks, dents, nail or screw holes, etc. For all kinds of wood filling and wood molding.

 Real Wood Filler

-Is a resin-based wood filler, developed for the plywood and furniture industries, to repair defects in plywood, furniture, laminated beams, cabinetwork, and other woodworking applications.
+Real Milk Paint wood filler is a resin-based wood filler, developed for the plywood and furniture industries, to repair wood fibers in plywood, furniture, laminated beams, cabinetwork, and other woodworking applications.
 It molds like putty and is consistent, uniform, waterproof, and fast-setting with minimal shrinkage.
 Made with genuine wood flour it can be sanded, stained, sawed, planed, or drilled like ordinary wood.

-This filler works best when it is used to fill cracks or holes in wood.
-Spread evenly into cracks or holes, let dry, and sand smooth to the surface being repaired.
+This wood filler works best when it is used to fill cracks or small holes in wood.
+Spread evenly into cracks, damaged edges or holes, let dry, and sand smooth to the surface being repaired.
 Paint or stain to match the wood surface.
 It can also be revitalized with acetone if becomes dry in the can.

 ACTS LIKE REAL WOOD